The Muscovy duck is an unmistakable sight with its bright red caruncles.

 It has the highest meat yield of any duck.
-The meat is 98% fat free, is much less greasy than other ducks and there is approximately 50% more breast meat than a standard duck.
-It also has less calories and fat than a turkey pound for pound.
+The meat is 98% fat-free, is much less greasy than other ducks, and there is approximately 50% more breast meat than a standard duck.
+It also has fewer calories and fat than a turkey pound for pound.

-The meat is said to have a strong flavor but this will vary on the diet of your duck as will the nutritional content.
-The taste of the meat has been likened to roast beef, veal or ham.
+The meat is said to have a strong flavor, but this will vary on your duck’s diet and nutritional content.
+The taste of the meat has been likened to roast beef, veal, or ham.

-They are fairly long lived with an average lifespan of 8-12 years, but in captivity Muscovies can live for up to 20 years.
+They are fairly long-lived with an average lifespan of 8-12 years, but Muscovies can live for up to 20 years in captivity.

 Is the Muscovy Duck Suitable For You?

-If you want a duck that lays lots of eggs, grows rapidly and is thrifty, the Muscovy is not for you.
-Instead the Muscovy is a quiet duck that is friendly and personable.
+If you want a duck that lays lots of eggs, grows rapidly, and thrifty, the Muscovy is not for you.
+Instead, the Muscovy is a quiet duck that is friendly and personable.

 It is also a slow grower and takes time to fill out to its’ full potential.

-Along with slow growth comes the cost of feed, although they can usually find a lot of their own food from the wild.
+Along with slow growth comes the feed cost, although they can usually find a lot of their own food from the wild.

 The Muscovy is a friendly duck with a distinct personality.
-They don’t like to be picked up and petted, but they still enjoy some human company (they are also said to be good with children).
+They don’t like to be picked up and petted, but they still enjoy some human company (also good with children).

-They are non-aggressive with the exception of the mating and rearing season when they can become protective and territorial of mates and offspring.
+They are non-aggressive, except for the mating and rearing season when they can become protective and territorial mates and offspring.

 Whilst not really suitable for small backyards, a ¼ acre or more is preferable.

-Muscovies are quiet, peaceful ducks with personality.
-They ‘talk’ with their tail, wagging it furiously when animated or happy much like a dog does.
+Muscovies are quiet, peaceful ducks with personalities.
+They ‘talk’ with their tail, wagging it furiously when animated or happy, much like a dog does.

-They tolerate winter weather quite well as long as there is suitable shelter and rarely will they migrate unless the weather is severe.
+They tolerate winter weather quite well as long as there is suitable shelter and rarely migrate unless the weather is severe.

-They are a personable bird that loves to hunt flies and mosquitoes among other things.
-I may just get some for that skill alone!
+Muscovy ducks are a personable bird that loves to hunt flies and mosquitoes among other things.
+I may get some for that skill alone!